andaluzcoin/andaluzcoin/doc/cjdns.md

 - in the "Local addresses" output of CLI `-netinfo`
 - in the "localaddresses" output of RPC `getnetworkinfo`

-To see which CJDNS peers your node is connected to, use `bitcoin-cli -netinfo 4` or the `getpeerinfo` RPC (i.e. `bitcoin-cli getpeerinfo`).
+To see which CJDNS peers your node is connected to, use `andaluzcoin-cli -netinfo 4` or the `getpeerinfo` RPC (i.e. `andaluzcoin-cli getpeerinfo`).

-You can use the `getnodeaddresses` RPC to fetch a number of CJDNS peers known to your node; run `bitcoin-cli help getnodeaddresses` for details.
+You can use the `getnodeaddresses` RPC to fetch a number of CJDNS peers known to your node; run `andaluzcoin-cli help getnodeaddresses` for details.